Cooking and Baking Projects

-The Fitzroy Baking Group meets regularly at the Fitzroy Community Food Centre Oven and Highett Community Garden Oven
+The High-Rise Baking Group meet regularly at Highett Community Garden Oven on Fridays.

-The group is for anyone interested in making or eating bread looking to socially connect with like-minded people.
+The sessions are for anyone interested in making or eating bread looking to socially connect with like-minded people.

-Locals gather to share diverse bread making methods and discover the secrets of sourdough.
+Locals gather to share diverse bread making methods and discover the secrets of sourdough whilst helping produce items for community provision.